vishalchoudhari11/OculusSpatializerSDK/README.md

 This repository is built on top of Oculus Audio SDK and has been developed to generate audio files that mimic time-varying moving sound sources.
 Inputs are a set of N monaural sound files, each with its own specific trajectory.

+NOTE: The only reference for devloping the processing_sound.cpp script was found at the end of the file: AudioSDK/Include/OVR_Audio.h

 ## Installation

 Download/clone the repository in your local computer.
 The workflow is as follows: